polca/premise/docs/transform.rst

 calcium oxide (CaO) from calcium carbonate (CaCO3), which is set at a fix emission rate of 525 kg CO2/t clinker.

-Finally, another *scaling factor* is used to scale emissions of non-CO2 substances (CO, VOCs, etc.), based on GAINS projections for the cement sector, given a region and year.

 Carbon Capture and Storage
 ++++++++++++++++++++++++++